Filip-Rak/Pathfinding_Visualization/README.md

 - **[Arek](https://github.com/arekan144)**: Implementation of A* and Greedy-Search-Best Algorithms.
 - **[Rafał](https://github.com/Rafallost)**: Implementation of Depth-First-Search Algorithms.

-# Background
-The project was developed as a final assignment for the 'Computational Geometry' course during our fourth semester at AGH University of Science and Technology in Cracow.

 # Used Technologies
 - **Programming Language**: Java 21.
 - **Framework**: JavaFX.